ktraister/endless_waltz/docs/README.md

 The project gets its name from the movie Gundam Wing: Endless Waltz, and hosts are named to reflect this.
 As of 26 September 2023, the environment contains:
   - Zero: Physical development machine, hosting dev and prod infra
+  - Shenlong: GCP Cloud server hosting k3s for dev infra work
-  - HeavyArms: Cloud server hosting k3s for dev infra work
+  - HeavyArms: AWS Cloud server hosting k3s for dev infra work
   - DeathScythe: My laptop :)

 ## Applications